mfall33/checkout/README.md

 --Initial load issues with zustand need fixed
 --Mobile responsiveness
---Internal code cleanup and reflect on project structure (make changes where best suited)
+--Internal code cleanup and reflect on project structure (make changes where best suited) --form validation for login and signup
+-- re-implement signup